Built on their brand new Ampere architecture, NVIDIA’s popular RTX 3000 series is finally here and appears to have already exceeded expectations.

 About The Card

 Gigabyte has produced yet another stellar NVIDIA card.
-Based on its looks alone, the Eagle is among the most unorthodox-looking RTX 3080 cards, but that doesn’t prevent it from being an excellent option.
+Based on its looks alone, the Eagle is among the most unconventional-looking RTX 3080 cards, but that doesn’t prevent it from being an outstanding option.

 The card comes overclocked out of the box, but there’s still room for more if that’s your cup of tea.
 Gigabyte used its Windforce 3X cooling system for this card, and it works extremely well, but, more importantly, it offers great support for overclocking.